candiepih/alx-low_level_programming/0x0D-preprocessor/README.md

 # C - Preprocessor
+Topic was necessary to learn how compilation works, about macros and how to use them, about guards in header files and their usage, pre defined macros and preprocessor directives.
+The following task files helped in understanding the topic.
 ## 0-object_like_macro.h
 Creating header file that defines a macro named SIZE as an abbreviation for the token 1024.
 ## 1-pi.h